Internal Linking to Build Topical Authority: Beyond Keyword Optimization

 3. The Serial Silo

-4. The Circular Silo (The “Circle Jerk”)
+4. The Circular Silo (Closed Loop Linking Structure)

 - Link from high-authority to important content.